Vitreography: Processes

 A second method of creating imagery on the vitreograph plate is waterless lithography (sometimes called “siligraphy”).
 The process was originally developed by 3M Company for commercial printing in the late 1960s; it was purchased and subsequently refined by Toray Industries of Japan.
 The commercial process is a type of offset printing that uses photo-sensitized silicone rubber plates.
 The waterless lithography process employed in fine art printmaking has been credited to Nik Semenoff, who developed it for use on metal plates.

 Donald Furst demonstrated his adaptation of the silicone method to glass plate printmaking in June, 1995, and the Littleton Studios adopted his process for their work with glass plate lithography.
 The image is drawn onto a ground glass matrix with water-soluble art materials, over which is applied a film of common caulking silicone thinned with synthetic turpentine.
 Master printer Mark Mahaffey has found that frosted Mylar can be used as a printing matrix as well as 3/8” float glass to create a vitreograph using waterless lithography.

 After the silicone layer cures, the original drawing is gently washed from the plate with water, dried, and inked with a roller.
 The silicone layer protects the non-printing areas of the image while allowing open areas (those free of silicone) to accept ink.
 Like intaglio vitreographs, waterless lithographs on glass plates are transferred to paper in an etching press.

 In 1998 Littleton invited three artists, Bonnie Pierce Lhotka, Karin Schminke and Dorothy Simpson Krause (collectively known as the Digital Atelier), to investigate combining digital imagery with vitreography processes.
 The artists printed digital images onto clear transfer film using a large format inkjet printer, transferring them to paper in the etching press, along with glass plate imagery processed in the intaglio and/or siligraph techniques.

 Artists at Littleton Studios

 Since 1981 over 100 artists have worked in collaboration with Littleton Studios to publish vitreograph prints.
 They include Harvey Littleton's colleagues in glass art, Dale Chihuly, Erwin Eisch, Shane Fero, Stanislav Libenský, Andy Owen, Paul Stankard, Therman Statom, Sybren Valkema and Ann Wolff.
 Littleton also invited painters, sculptors and printmakers to Littleton Studios to explore the possibilities and limitations of vitreography.
-Painters Walter Darby Bannard, Louisa Chase, Herb Jackson, Mildred Thompson, Emilio Vedova and John Wilde; potters Cynthia Bringle and John Glick, sculptors Sergei Isupov and Italo Scanga and printmakers Glen Alps, Ken Kerslake, Karen Kunc, Judith O’Rourke and Dan Welden are a few of the artists whose work has been published by the studio.
+Painters Walter Darby Bannard, Louisa Chase, Herb Jackson, Mildred Thompson, Emilio Vedova and John Wilde; potters Cynthia Bringle and John Glick, sculptors Sergei Isupov and Italo Scanga and printmakers Glen Alps, Ken Kerslake, Karen Kunc, Tom Nakashima, Judith O’Rourke and Dan Welden and are a few of the artists whose work has been published by the studio.